-“Use files to make the final shape.
+"Use files to make the final shape.
 So get some decent files and something to hold the pick steel when you file it, like a hand vise.
 I hate Chinese tools, but Harbor Freight is a good place to buy tools if you aren’t sure if you are ready to invest the money in good tools.
 If you are ready and willing to invest in better tools, then I recommend getting some good Swiss files first (brands like Frederich Dick, Glardon Vallorbe, Grobet).
-Jewelry suppliers carry them (www.riogrande.com www.ottofrei.com).”
+Jewelry suppliers carry them (www.riogrande.com or www.ottofrei.com)."

 Q: Do you have any tips on anyone wanting to learn more about making jewelry or becoming a professional jeweler?